Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Introduction

-With the development of medical imaging technology, 3D medical images such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) have been widely used in clinical diagnosis.
-Automatic segmentation of volumetric images has become increasingly important for biomedical applications.
+With the development of medical imaging technology, 3D medical images such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) have been widely used in clinical approaches.
+Figure \ref{Fig1} presents two different examples of volumetric medical image segmentation with corresponding 3D reconstruction of segmentation results.
+Automatic segmentation of volumetric medical images has become increasingly important for biomedical applications \cite{hesamian2019deep,tajbakhsh2020embracing}.
 To deal with volumetric input, two main strategies are applied.
 The first method is cutting the 3D volume into 2D slices and training 2D CNNs for segmentation based on intra-slice information.
-Another strategy is to extend the network structure to volumetric data by using 3D convolutions and train 3D CNNs for segmentation based on volumetric images.
+Another strategy is to extend the network structure to volumetric data by using 3D convolutions and train 3D CNNs for segmentation based on volumetric images \cite{iek20163D,milletari2016v}.
+Both of these two methods have their own advantages and disadvantages.
+2D CNNs have lighter computation and higher inference speed.
+However, the information between adjacent slices is neglected, which hinders the improvement of segmentation accuracy.
+Besides, 2D segmentation results are prone to discontinuity in 3D space \cite{qu2021surgical}.
+Although 3D CNNs have the perception of volumetric spacial information, there are still some shortcomings.
+Due to the increased dimension, 3D CNNs require higher computation cost, resulting in higher inference latency \cite{yu2019thickened,zhang2020saunet}.
+Besides, the large number of parameters may result in higher risk of overfitting, especially when encountering small datasets.
+Moreover, the GPU requirement of 3D CNNs is impractically expensive, which hinders their further clinical application.